cs0320-f25/typescript-csv-jessiiishin/README.md

         handle errors gracefully and report them to users clearly

 - #### 2.
 Random, On-Demand Generation
-    I think this would help test more rapidly and thoroughly if configured correctly.
+    I think this would help test more rapidly and thoroughly by being able to simulate random errors that CSV files could have.
+It can help capture variations of CSV files that I couldn't think of.

 - #### 3.
 Overall experience, Bugs encountered and resolved
 #### Errors/Bugs:
-    Setting the return type with T[] caused the results to potentially be unknown, which hindered testing and making the
+    I couldn't figure out the error object part so I unfortunately compromised by throwing an error.
+    So if you try to test using a CSV file that's partially incomplete, the parser will throw an error.

+    If the header does not follow the given schema, it will throw an error.

 #### Tests:
+    1. "parseCSV splits csv data properly"
+        Verifies that the parseCSV divides the row of CSV file by the delimiter.
+    2. "parseCSV can parse csvs with missing columns (no ,,)" Tests if parseCSV can parse csvs with missing columns (empty values).
+    3. "parseCSV quotation errors test"
+        Tests quotation rules (escape quotes, multiple quotations).
+    4. "parseCSV can successfully parse csvs with empty columns (with ,,)" Tests if parse CSV can parse csvs with missing columns that are marked with commas right next to each other.
+    5. "parseCSV groups strings that are wrapped with quotations" Tests quotation rules (group words in between quotations)
+    6. "parseCSV with schema"
+        Basic test that tests whether passing in a schema to the parser produces expected results
+    7. "parseCSV with schema mismatch"
+        Tests whether parser catches schema mismatch and throws an error accordingly
+    8. "parseCSV schema with correct coercion"
+        Tests passing in a schema that involves coercion

 #### How To…
+    Run tests: npm run test
+    Run run-parser.ts: npm run run

 #### Team members and contributions (include cs logins):
     N/A
 #### Collaborators (cslogins of anyone you worked with on this project and/or generative AI):
     ChatGPT for Task B & C. I asked it to explain generics and ways to use it to supplement the reading to recall last year's learning better.
 I also used it for base level brainstorming for coming up with ways to alert the user of errors without using the console logs.
+I asked it to explain regex.

+    I debugged my bug above with the help of Copilot (it told me to specify generics in <> when calling the function).

 #### Total estimated time it took to complete project:
-    7 hours
+    8 hours
 #### Link to GitHub Repo:
     https://github.com/cs0320-f25/typescript-csv-jessiiishin